 In the Fiscal Year 2018 and 2019 compliance examination, we first reported the Department had failed to determine premiums that would allow for the establishment of an actuarially sound reserve.
-During Fiscal Year 2023 testing, we continued to identify exceptions, as noted below:
+During Fiscal Year 2024 testing, we continued to identify exceptions, as noted below:

 - The State Employees Group Insurance Act of 1971 (Act) (5 ILCS 375/6(e)(2)) states the balance of the rate of insurance, including the entire premium for any coverage for community college dependent beneficiaries that has been elected, shall be paid by deductions authorized by the community college benefit recipient.
-During testing, we noted the Fund covered 13.42% of the total insurance rate for benefit recipients.
-The projected total additional cost to the Fund was \$340,388. - The Act (5 ILCS 375/6.9(e)) requires the Department to determine premiums that will allow for the establishment of an actuarially sound reserve for the Program.
-As of June 30, 2023, the Program had a fund deficit of \$107.107 million.
+During testing, we noted the Fund covered 12.23% of the total insurance rate for benefit recipients.
+The projected total additional cost to the Fund was \$306,092. - The Act (5 ILCS 375/6.9(e)) requires the Department to determine premiums that will allow for the establishment of an actuarially sound reserve for the Program.
+As of June 30, 2024, the Program had a fund deficit of \$103.625 million.
 The Program does not have an actuarially sound reserve.

-Department management stated the population enrolled in the non-MAPD plan in Community College Health Insurance Program represents roughly 1,350 lives (around 17%) of the overall program.
+Department management stated the population enrolled in the non-Medicare Advantage Prescription Drug Plan in Community College Health Insurance Program represents roughly 1,350 lives (around 17%) of the overall program.
 This population, being so small in size, can experience significant volatility with its self-insured claims, making them less reliable.
-Additionally, fully insured HMO product rates are negated with increases across all health insurance programs administered by the Department.
+Additionally, fully insured Health Maintenance Organization product rates are negated with increases across all health insurance programs administered by the Department.
 While the larger programs' impact on this can reduce volatility in year over year rate changes, the rates themselves are not completely accurate in representing the underlying claims experienced by the population in a given year.
 Finally, the poor financial condition of the program has created significant delays in the payment of claims for some vendors.
-Legislation has been passed which will allow for the establishment of an actuarily sound reserve in the future.